 Take the opportunity to enjoy a speciality of Lyon’s gastronomy: its cultural heritage is present in the traditional restaurants : Bouchons Lyonnais!
 Don’t forget to taste the famous “Tarte aux Pralines“, children will love its cream filling and pretty pink pralines!

 You are already settled in Lyon and need some time to yourself after the moving period?
 Or maybe a little time for two without the children?
-What if one of our bilingual baby-sitters looks after your children occasionally so that you can enjoy the move without them too?
+Our guide to Lyon has the solution: what if one of our bilingual baby-sitters looks after your children occasionally so that you can enjoy the move without them too?

 More than 300 Marypop baby-sitters of different nationalities are available on our website, speaking more than 20 different languages: English, Portuguese, Chinese, Spanish, Italian… You can choose a baby-sitter who speaks your child’s language to make him/her feel more comfortable after moving to Lyon or a bilingual baby-sitter to introduce him/her to the language of Molière in a playful and natural way at home!